Tech-at-DU/React-Redux-Timers-Tutorial/README.md

 # Web 7 - Timers Tutorial

-This tutorial uses React and Redux to create a password generator and storage app.
+This tutorial uses React and Redux to create a timer app.

 This app could be build as either React or React Native.